What Is Customer Relationship Management(CRM)

 CRM is the abbreviation of “Customer Relationship Management”.
-By just looking at the title, it seems that this is a concept about how we can deal with customers in various manners.
-People commonly know CRM as a customer relationship management software.
+By just looking at the title, it seems this concept is about dealing with customers in various manners.
+People commonly know CRM as customer relationship management software.

 CRM system of CRM software

-There is still no consensus on the definition of CRM and it is not possible to provide a definitive definition for CRM.
-Even the task of CRM is not so clear that when we talk about CRM, we are referring to a software or a system.
-When we talk about systems, we mean a broad set of activities, processes, and infrastructure that must deploy in an organization.
-But when we talk about software, our mind goes to one or more programs that must be installed on several computers in an organization.
-Interestingly, there are both views on CRM among CRM providers and customers.
+There is still no consensus on the definition of CRM, and it is impossible to provide a definitive definition.
+Even the task of CRM is not so straightforward that when we talk about CRM, we are referring to software or a system.
+When we talk about systems, we mean a broad set of activities, processes, and infrastructure that must be deployed in an organization.
+But when we talk about software, our mind goes to one or more programs that must be installed on several organizational computers.
+Interestingly, there are views on CRM among both CRM providers and customers.

-With that in mind, when Peter Drucker said, “The goal of any business is to build and retain customers,” he was talking about CRM.
-Even though many CRM software companies did not exist at the time.
+With that in mind, when Peter Drucker said, “The goal of any business is to build and retain customers,” he was talking about CRM even though many CRM software companies did not exist then.

 CRM Books